jjfalling/esp-fan-controller/README.md

 ## Instructions

-After flashing, the device will create a wifi AP called `esp-fan-controller`.
+After flashing, the device will create a wifi AP called `esp-fan-controller` with the password `fancontroller`.
 Connect to the ap, go to http://192.168.4.1, and configure your wifi details.

 Once the device is connected to your network, connect to it using a web browser on port 80 and configure the temperature sensor addresses and other settings.

+Some debug information such as the device ip is printed to the serial port.
+You can also find it using mDNS.

+As long as you do not erase the flash while updating, all setting will persist across updates.
+The device also supports OTA updates (you must be on the same subnet as the device).

 ## WebUI